muydanny/backend-curriculum-site/module3/lessons/intro_to_caching_in_rails.md

 # Intro to Caching in Rails

-This lesson plan last updated to work with Rails 7.0.6 and Ruby 3.2.2.
+This lesson plan last updated to work with Rails 7.1.2 and Ruby 3.2.2.

 ## Learning Goals

 - Understand caching as a performance optimization tool
 - Practice analyzing our applications to identify performance problems
-- Practice using Rails' built-in caching facilities
+- Practice using Rails' built-in caching facilities, utilizing both fragment and low-level caching

 ## Discussion — What is Caching?